R21Digital/galactic-archives/README.md

 ## Content Classification

 Run `npm run classify` to execute the hybrid rule+AI classifier.
-The script reads from `data/sample-hint.md` and writes metadata to `classified/sample-hint.json`.
+By default the script reads from `data/sample-hint.md` and writes metadata to `classified/sample-hint.json`.
+When running it manually you can override these paths with `--input <file>` and `--output <file>`.

 ## Development